 By letting negative attitudes and assumptions about mature workers dictate hiring decisions, employers risk missing out on a pool of experienced and reliable workers.

-To dispel some of the mythsaround mature aged workers, the commission has highlighted showing they are less likely than their younger peers to take sick leave or experience work injuries and they also reduce recruitment and training costs for employers through increased retention rates.
+To dispel some of the mythsaround mature aged workers, the commission has highlighted research showing they are less likely than their younger peers to take sick leave or experience work injuries and they also reduce recruitment and training costs for employers through increased retention rates.

 Meanwhile, a survey commissioned by Dropbox from Ipsos MORI ‘exploded’ the myth that mature-aged workers are less comfortable with technology than their younger peers.
 The study showed that while younger workers see their older co-workers as slower to adopt new technologies, this was not the case.
 Older workers are just as likely to use as much technology as their younger peers.
 Further, they found using technology at work less stressful than millennials.